-Event: Annual Karst Waters Institute Awards Dinner honoring Wil Orndorff
+Event: Annual Karst Waters Institute Award Dinner honoring Wil Orndorff

 Location: Rising Silo Brewery, Blacksburg, Virginia

-The Karst Waters Institute is pleased to announce that the Karst Award winner for 2019 is Wil Orndorff of the Virginia Department of Conservation and Recreation.
-Please join us on Saturday, March 30, 2019 for presentation of the award, a presentation by Wil, and a casual dinner at the Rising Silo Brewery in Blacksburg, Virginia.
-Tickets for the event are $40 apiece, and include full dinner buffet featuring:
+The Karst Waters Institute (KWI) is pleased to announce that the Karst Award recipient for 2019 is Wil Orndorff of the Virginia Department of Conservation and Recreation.
+Please join us on Saturday, March 30, 2019 for presentation of the award, a presentation by Wil, and a casual fundraising dinner at the Rising Silo Brewery in Blacksburg, Virginia to benefit KWI.
+A portion of your entry price supports the Wilson Scholarship for students.
+Tickets for the event are $40 apiece ($50 if purchased after March 15), and include full dinner buffet featuring:

 - choice of braised pulled pork shoulder or roasted chicken